-- Decision-Making Skills: When dealing with employees, customers, owners or vendors, you will have to make decisions that either negative or positively affect the profits of the store every day.
-A store manager must be confident in his or her decisions and be quick and efficient when making them.
+- Decision-Making Skills: When dealing with employees, customers, owners or vendors, you will have to make decisions that either negatively or positively affect the profits of the store every day.
+A store manager must be confident in their decisions and be quick and efficient when making them.

 - Math: Retail is a numbers game and the better equipped you are to analyze and examine the numbers the higher your success rate.
 A store manager is expected to be able to read, interpret, analyze and plan strategy from P&Ls (profit and loss statements.)

 - Speaking and Writing: A more direct way of saying communication skills, a store manager needs to be able to articulate his or her vision, plan, and strategy for the store.
-Not only should the store manager be comfortable in front of a group, but his or her spelling, grammar, and diction need to be top notch as well.
+Not only should the store manager be comfortable in front of a group, but their spelling, grammar, and diction need to be top-notch as well.
 Employees follow people who can inspire.

 - Service Skills: Every week, a customer is going to ask to speak to the manager.
-Not only does the store manager's skills need to be well honed when it comes to dealing with customers, but his or her ability to teach others (see training above) is paramount.
+Not only does the store manager's skills need to be well honed when it comes to dealing with customers, but their ability to teach others is paramount.
 The store manager is responsible for creating a culture of service in the store.

 While many companies will require a bachelor's degree for competency specific roles, the best part about retail is that you can prove your skill and value to the organization without a degree.
 There are only a few degrees (among the thousands) that prepare someone to be a store manager.
 Most store managers have spent years working as a sales associate which is the best preparation to manage.
 However, don't let years of experience trump the skills listed above.

 Typically, compensation for a store manager role runs from $30,000 - $75,00 per year.
 The broad range is due more to the number of employees and size of location than anything else.
 Although, good compensation plans have large incentives to earn extra income for performance.
-The store manager should be compensated for his or her ability to generate sales and profits in the store while maintaining a high service culture.
-If a store manager is "bonused" on his personal sales versus the teams' performance, then he is placed in competition with his employees.
+The store manager should be compensated for their ability to generate sales and profits in the store while maintaining a high service culture.
+If a store manager is "bonused" on their personal sales versus the teams' performance, then they are placed in competition with their employees.